Maria Christina, Duchess of Teschen: Resistance to Joseph II's reform plans

 For Joseph II, however, who condemned the indulgence of the couple, a revocation of his orders was out of the question.
 He wanted to suppress possible riots and therefore increased the number of troops and sent Count Joseph Murray to command regiments in the Austrian Netherlands.
 He also ordered Count di Belgiojoso and the joint governors to go to Vienna.
-Maria Christina and Albert arrived to the Imperial court in late July 1787, but could not bring about any change of opinion of the Emperor.
-Count Ferdinand von Trauttmansdorff was appointed the new Minister Plenipotentiary and the ambitious General Richard d’Alton took the place of the more compromised Count Murray.
+Maria Christina and Albert arrived to the Imperial court in late July 1787, but could not bring about any change of opinion in the Emperor.
+Count Ferdinand von Trauttmansdorff was appointed the new Minister Plenipotentiary and the ambitious General Richard d’Alton took the place of the compromised Count Murray.

 In January 1788, Maria Christina and Albert returned to the Austrian Netherlands, where the potential for conflict was clearly increased.
 New unrest was foreseen.
-In April 1788, they officially warned the Emperor that the apparent tranquility in the country was only external and that fear and disharmony prevailed, but assured that they had contributed with their best to restoring confidence.
+In April 1788, they officially warned the Emperor that the apparent tranquility in the country was only external and that fear and disharmony prevailed, but assured that they had done their best to restore confidence.
 Although Trauttmansdorff wanted to push through the Josephine reforms in a somewhat milder style, he still saw strong opposition from the Brabant states.
 Hendrik Van der Noot played a leading role in this resistance.
 After his escape in August 1788, he tried in Breda (with the support of the Dutch Republic) to find soldiers to fight, attempting to hire Prussian soldiers against the imperial government violence in the Austrian Netherlands.
 Nevertheless, the resistance of the Brabant estates became increasingly violent.